The ´Other Side´ of the Canary Islands

 Public Transport on and between the Canary Islands

-Another good thing about public transport at the Canary Islands is, that it´s very safe and you will feel safe.
-There´s nothing to worry about leaving your big backpack down in the bus and even in the bus you can easily do a little nap without being worried about your stuff.
+Another good thing about public transport in the Canary Islands is, that it´s very safe and you will feel safe.
+There´s nothing to worry about leaving your big backpack down on the bus and even on the bus you can easily do a little nap without being worried about your stuff.
 After travelling by public transport on the Philippines, in Sri Lanka, Mexico, Guatemala, Honduras, Belize and around Europe, Australia and New Zealand, I never felt so safe travelling by public transport as I did on the Canary Islands.
-I´m talking about the island buses here, obviously more care has to be taken in the city buses, especially in Las Palmas de Gran Canaria or Santa Cruz de Tenerife.
+I´m talking about the island buses here, obviously, more care has to be taken in the city buses, especially in Las Palmas de Gran Canaria or Santa Cruz de Tenerife.
 Always use your common sense of course, but nothing to worry about.

 Also, comparing to 10 years ago, the Canary Islands are now making it much easier for tourist to catch a local bus and the bus drivers recently speak (basic) English too!